 I had Matt over at my apartment to interview him about his book.
 Here are two Matts talking travel, (mis)adventure, and whether Vietnam is awesome or not (spoiler: it’s not):

 (Want more travel videos?
-I now update my YouTube channel each week with a new video.
-Subscribe here and get free videos!)
+Subscribe to my YouTube channel and get free videos!)

 If you are looking for a good travel book that provides interesting stories as well as travel advice, pick up The Turk Who Loved Apples.
 If you’re an experienced traveler, you’ll be able to see yourself in many of his stories.
 If you’re a new traveler, you’ll learn to avoid some common travel mistakes.